 David P. Weber is an attorney, registered private investigator and Certified Fraud Examiner

 From disputes involving millions of dollars, murder and suicide, self-defense shootings, whistleblowers alleging national security violations, and the investigation of foreign leaders implicated in the Panama Papers, David has a unique practice: extracting clients from tight spots.
 First and foremost, David is focused on getting clients back on their feet.
-Since entering private practice, he has handled matters as diverse as probate and fiduciary disputes involving millions in misappropriated monies, representing Boards of Directors of corporations, tracking stolen vehicles for a motor vehicle dealer, and representing large numbers of employees in offensive and defensive litigation against the United States government, frequently involving whistleblowing or reporting fraud against the government or contractors.
+Since entering private practice, he has handled matters as diverse as probate and fiduciary disputes involving millions in misappropriated monies, self-defense shootings, representing Boards of Directors of corporations, tracking stolen vehicles for a motor vehicle dealer, and representing large numbers of employees in offensive and defensive litigation against the United States government, frequently involving whistleblowing or reporting fraud against the government or contractors.
 If you have a problem, Mr. Weber can probably help.

 Criminal and Regulatory Investigations

 Until the conclusion of his federal career in May 2013, Mr. Weber was the Assistant Inspector General for Investigations at the Office of Inspector General (OIG) of the U.S. Securities and Exchange Commission (SEC).
 In this role, Mr. Weber served as the SEC’s Chief Investigator and directed all criminal, civil, and administrative investigations into fraud, waste, or abuse concerning SEC programs on a nationwide basis.
 Weber’s notable cases included reporting misconduct in the Bernard L. Madoff and R. Allen Stanford investigations.
+Mr. Weber now uses this skill set to assist and defend clients, and to investigate wrongdoing in private practice.

 Federal Banking, BSA, Anti-Money Laundering, and Corporate Governance